SinTh0r4s/ExampleMod1.7.10/README.md

 ### Getting started

+Creating mod from scratch:
 1. Fork this repository (you can keep the fork to simplify merging any build script updates in the future)
 2. Clone repository
 3. Replace placeholders (edit values in gradle.properties, change example package and class names, etc.)
 4. Run `./gradlew setupDecompWorkspace` (if build fails with `Could not find :forgeBin:1.7.10-10.13.4.1614-1.7.10.` this should fix it)
 5. Make sure to checkout the rest sections of this file.
 6. You are good to go!

+We also have described guidelines for existing mod [migration](docs/migration.md) and [porting](docs/porting.md)

 ### Features